Plainfield mother tells her story in hopes to shed light on the Safe Haven law - NewsBreak

 “I can’t imagine making that choice, but that must be the most difficult choice a mother would ever make,” Martin said.

-The Christmas baby is about to turn 14 soon.
+The Christmas baby is about to turn 14 years old soon.
 Her name is Hannah.

 “The story of Hannah in the Bible who was barren of children and I was barren of children, so I just knew that I was going to call that baby Hannah,” DeSimone said.